peeradonmoke2002/FRA502_HW_6703/README.md

 ### Step 3: Select the best M < N individuals
-In this step select the best M < N individuals based on their fitness values.
+In this step we select the best $M < N$ individuals based on their fitness values.
 $$\mathcal{P}_{\text{elite}} = \{x^{(i)} \mid i \in \text{top-}M\text{ indices of } \boldsymbol{f}\}$$

 where $x_i^{elite}$ is the i-th best individual in the population.